 More colorful language ensued during our Sherlocking of the culprit, the barbwire fence.
 Doc, at 74, had jumped that fence with the ease of a 20-year-old.
 However, his pants were not as hardy as he was.
 They succumbed to the tiny prick of a metal wire, and they now were exposing him to the chill of winter.
 We were again in need of some adaptation (different from this adaptation).
 We had 2 hours left, and Doc needed pants that kept him warm.

 With no tailors within earshot, we found the one sticky product that fixes all.
-The silver ribbon of glory that contractors worship, and grown men shed tears for.
-A roll of hope only surpassed in its power of use by TP.
+The silver ribbon of glory that contractors worship and grown men shed tears for.
+A roll of hope that could only surpassed in its power of use by TP.
 Duct tape.
 We taped his pant leg back together in a fashion that only MacGyver would approve, and we continued on our dimming quest!